Surprise! Our Brains are Built to Resist Organizational Change

 Two Big Steps to Alleviate These Change Resistant Brain Reactions

-Here are two foundational suggestions from change management training and consulting experts to help the brain feel better about change:
+Here are two key strategies, drawn from decades of change management training and consulting expertise, to help the brain embrace change more comfortably:

 The Bottom Line